Why should I use an Elder Law Attorney?

 - Supplemental and long term health insurance issues

-- Disability planning, including use of durable powers of attorney, living trusts, "living wills," for financial management and health care decisions, and other means of delegating management and decision-making to another in case of incompetency or incapacity
+- Disability planning, including the use of durable powers of attorney, living trusts, "living wills," for financial management and health care decisions, and other means of delegating management and decision-making to another in case of incompetency or incapacity

 - Conservatorships and guardianships

-- Estate planning, including planning for the management of one's estate during life and its disposition on death through the use of trusts, wills and other planning documents
+- Estate planning, including planning for the management of one's estate during life and its disposition on death through the use of trusts, wills, and other planning documents

 - Probate